Matt-Jones-Developer/ultimate_password_generator/README.md

 Yes, the working.js file is messy, unreadable in places, but it got my program to where it is now.
 I finally ironed out a lot of these bugs and even refactored older code into better ideas as they cropped up.

 I felt my addition of functions helped readability, debugging and will allow for easier maintenance in the future.
+I could also argue there's way too many lines of code for what was required, but I am still learning so I gave myself freedom to experiment.

 I intend to be an excellent programmer one day and I am a firm believer that practice and hard work will get me there.

 There is always time for reminders using google once I am a better programmer, but I always want to be the brain coming up with the solutions to problems, it's more rewarding but it does take longer, and look forward to becoming as competent in programming as I am with website design and development.